-Recognizing the need for a greater understanding of gold-related IFFs, the Global Initiative against Transnational Organized Crime and Estelle Levin Ltd have partnered on the Gold Watch Project in an effort to provide greater insight into this issue and to develop solutions that will improve efforts to formalize the ASGM sector globally.
+Recognizing the need for a greater understanding of gold-related IFFs, the Global Initiative against Transnational Organized Crime and Levin Sources have partnered on the Gold Watch Project in an effort to provide greater insight into this issue and to develop solutions that will improve efforts to formalize the ASGM sector globally.

 Gold plays a significant role in global IFFs, and it is thought its role will continue to grow in the future.
 Currently, informal mining and gold smuggling are a significant source of IFFs, depriving governments of much needed revenue that could be put towards development aims.
 In addition, the high profit-low risk nature of the gold trade makes it an attractive revenue source for criminal actors.
 As such, there is a high-risk of illicit gold flows intermingling with more dangerous flows, such as drugs as arms, and the emergence of protection economies which result in increased violence and/or corruption.
 Furthermore, gold is an attractive financial solution for engaging in anonymous financial transactions, moving illicit funds, and laundering money.